-In 2015, the TRC published 94 Calls to Action (CTAs) to redress the legacy of the Residential School system and advance the process of reconciliation between Indigenous and non-Indigenous peoples in Canada.
+In 2015, the TRC published 94 Calls to Action (CTAs) to redress the legacy of the residential schools system and advance the process of reconciliation between Indigenous and non-Indigenous peoples in Canada.
 The first five CTAs relate directly to the child intervention system:

-- CTA #1 calls on all levels of government to commit to minimizing the number of Indigenous children in care through resourcing, assessing, monitoring, and educating child and family services organizations. - CTA #2 calls on all levels of government to produce and publish annual reports with Indigenous-specific data, including the number of Indigenous children in care (as compared to the number of non-Indigenous children in care), the reason for apprehension, total spending on services, and the effectiveness of interventions. - CTA #3 calls on all levels of government to fully implement Jordan's Principle,5 which is a child-first principle that ensures Indigenous children get the care they need when they need it.
+Calls on all levels of government to commit to minimizing the number of Indigenous children in care through resourcing, assessing, monitoring, and educating child and family services organizations

+Calls on all levels of government to produce and publish annual reports with Indigenousspecific data, including the number of Indigenous children in care (as compared to the number of non-Indigenous children in care), the reason for apprehension, total spending on services, and the effectiveness of interventions

+Calls on all levels of government to fully implement Jordan's Principle,5 which is a child-first principle that ensures Indigenous children get the care they need when they need it

-CTA #4 - calls on the federal government to enact Indigenous child intervention legislation establishing national standards for apprehension and custody cases and various principles, including affirmation of the right of Indigenous peoples to establish and maintain their own child and family services agencies, the importance of taking the history of Residential Schools into consideration, and the prioritization of culturally-appropriate placements.
+Calls on the federal government to enact Indigenous child intervention legislation establishing national standards for apprehension and custody cases and various principles, including affirmation of the right of Indigenous peoples to establish and maintain their own child and family services agencies, the importance of taking the history of Residential Schools into consideration, and the prioritization of culturally appropriate placements

-- CTA #5 calls on all levels of government to develop culturallyappropriate parenting programs for Indigenous families.6 - 5 Jordan's Principle is named in memory of Jordan River Anderson, a First Nations child from Norway House Cree Nation in Manitoba, who died in hospital at the age of five-never having spent a day in a family home-due to a financial dispute between the federal and provincial governments over which level of government was responsible for paying for Jordan's home care. - 6 A copy of the TRC's Call to Action report is available online: https://www2.gov.bc.ca/assets/gov/british-columbians-our-governments/indigenous-people/ aboriginal-peoples-documents/calls_to_action_english2.pdf
+Calls on all levels of government to develop culturally-appropriate parenting programs for Indigenous families6

+^{5.} Jordan's Principle is named in memory of Jordan River Anderson, a First Nations child from Norway House Cree Nation in Manitoba, who died in hospital at the age of five - never having spent a day in a family home - due to a financial dispute between the federal and provincial governments over which level of government was responsible for paying for Jordan's home care.

+A copy of the TRC's Calls to Action report is available online: https://www2.gov.bc.ca/assets/gov/british-columbians-our-governments/indigenous-people/aboriginal-peoples-documents/calls.to.action_english2.pdf